Optimal Investment and Consumption Strategies with General Cost Structure under CRRA Utility: Proof of Theorem

 where $N\triangleq qf_{4Y}(\tau,w,0)$.
 Integrating \eqref{generalEV4once} over $[0,Y]$ again, we get

 where $M\triangleq qf_{4}(\tau,w,0)$.

 Let us examine the possibility of $4\lambda=1$.
 By setting $4\lambda=1$, boundary conditions \eqref{boundary condition ilambda=1} with $i=4$ are

-The above four boundary conditions give us the following two results: \begin{enumerate}[i)] \item {\bf The leading term correction to the value function:} By setting $Y$ to $Y_B$ and to $\widehat{Y}_B$ in \eqref{generalEV4once}, we obtain the following two equations
+The above four boundary conditions give us the following two results: \begin{enumerate}[label=\roman*)] \item {\bf The leading term contribution from the transaction cost to the value function:} By setting $Y$ to $Y_B$ and to $\widehat{Y}_B$ in \eqref{generalEV4once}, we obtain the following two equations

 These two equations and \eqref{generalf4b2} lead to

 Similarly, by setting $Y$ to $Y_S$ and to $\widehat{Y}_S$ in \eqref{generalEV4once}, \eqref{generalf4s2} leads to